aanand-cbh/personal-website/memory-bank/03-systemPatterns.md

 ### Adding a New Category (Step-by-Step)

 Thanks to the CategoryBlogPage refactor, adding new categories is now streamlined.
-Here's the complete process:
+Here's the complete process with **CRITICAL ERROR PREVENTION**:

 #### 1. Add Category Metadata to Main Blog Page
 Update `app/blog/page.tsx` categories array: